15E601/RDFBones-O/docs/index.rst

 otherwise, is in part-whole relationships.
 These relationships however differ quite often in their organisation between disciplines and applications such that they end up conflicting each other; there are many ways to define e.g. the concept of ‘upper arm’ - is the head of the femur part of the arm, or part of the shoulder joint?
 Taking every possible definition into consideration may reduce an anatomical ontology to a sort of dictionary void of any relational information.
-The FMA keeps the logical approach of part-whole relationships while attempting to “accommodate various views and conventions while remaining consistent and logical” (@MejinoJr2003).
+The FMA keeps the logical approach of part-whole relationships while attempting to “accommodate various views and conventions while remaining consistent and logical” (:raw-latex:`\citealt{MejinoJr2003}`).

 A set of rules defines how part-whole relationships are applied in the FMA.
-The rule of ‘Dimensionality Consistency’ calls for distinction between boundary and partonomy relationships.
+The rule of ’Dimensionality Consistency’ calls for distinction between boundary and partonomy relationships.
 Part-whole axioms can only be applied for entities that share the same dimensionality: